balena-os/jetson-flash/README.md

 NOTES:
  - Make sure that the Jetson board is pluged to your host via USB and is in recovery mode before issuing the flashing command
  - Make sure that the Node.js used is between 10 and 12
+ - Make sure you have python2 installed and that the `python` binary points to python2.
  - Running the Tegra flash tool requires sudo priviliges
  - This tool will produce all intermidiate steps in `/tmp/${pid_of_process}` and will require sudo priviliges to delete
  - If flashing Jetson TX2 with a BalenaOS image older than 2.47, please checkout tag 'v0.3.0'.
 BalenaOS 2.47 updated L4T version from 28.3 to 32.4.2.